mariobernasconi/mariobernasconi.github.io/_pages/publications.md

 Work in progress
 ----
 * Market Transparency, Relational Contracts and Collusion in the Colombian Electricity Market.
 Joint with Miguel Espinosa, Rocco Macchiavello and Carlos Suarez.
-Draft available upon request.
+Draft available soon.
 * Present-Biased Preferences, Retirement Planning and Demand for Commitments.
-Draft available upon request.
+Draft available soon.
-* Gradual Retirement at old age.
+* Gradual Retirement at Old Age.
 Joint with Tunga Kantarci.
 Work in progress.